 If you like taking long exposure shots, you need an app like Slow Shutter Cam.
 This is probably the most popular option, and costs only one dollar.
 Once you get the technique down pat, photographs of moving objects come out brilliantly.

 Facetune is a really simple app that’s is great for close-up photographs.
 It will let you smooth out skin tones, whiten teeth and touch up hair and eye colours.
-This powerful app is one of the more expensive on the list, but still only costs $2.99.
+This powerful app is one of the more expensive on the list.